-El Camino College Board Policy 5010 allows concurrent enrollment only to students who have successfully completed the 10th grade or to students who are currently enrolled in 11th or 12th grade.
+El Camino College Board Policy 5010 allows dual enrollment only to students who have successfully completed the 10th grade or to students who are dual enrolled in 11th or 12th grade.
 A student in K-10 may be admitted for attendance under very limited circumstances as identified by the District.
 In addition, enrollment fees are waived for California residents.
 Non-residents, out-of-country and out-of-state students will pay the appropriate tuition.

 El Camino College will admit qualified 11th-12th grade students who have the ability to benefit by dual enrolling in college classes while still in high school.
 By law, El Camino College may restrict K-12 enrollment based on any of the following: age, grade, academic preparation, seat availability or registration priority.

 El Camino College will grant college credit for completed coursework.
 Students should consult their high school counselor and/or school district policy on enrolling in college classes to earn high school credits or dual credit.

 Applying to El Camino College does not guarantee a seat in a class.
 Registration priority is given to continuing students first, followed by new and returning students, and then K-12 students.
 K-12 Students must go through the application process each semester that they are enrolled as a dual enrolled student.

 Steps for Dual Enrollment

 Click the button below to download the Dual Enrollment Application, and follow the steps in the links below, either for 11th-12th grade students or 9th-10th grade students.
 NOTE: Students are considered to be in 11th grade when enrolling for the summer following 10th grade.

-Visit the Concurrent Enrollment Restrictions page to view restricted courses for 9th-10th graders and 11th-12th graders by division, and for a list of division office phone numbers.
+Visit the Dual Enrollment Restrictions page to view restricted courses for 9th-10th graders and 11th-12th graders by division, and for a list of division office phone numbers.